HomeBlogHow the Matter Protocol Will Revolutionize Smart Home Devices

 Ultra-low power SoCs from Ambiq® can support key technologies required by connected homes, such as Bluetooth Low Energy.
 Future generations will include additional multi-protocol communications such as Bluetooth® Mesh, ANT+, RF4CE, and Zigbee.

-Built on the patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
-Quite simply, Ambiq is enabling endpoint intelligence everywhere.
+Built on the patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.
+Quite simply, Ambiq is enabling edge intelligence everywhere.